gameunits/gameunits/README.md

  - 1 blocks to retarget difficulty

 # We :heart: Pull Requests!
 Seriously, we really do.
-It doesn't matter whether you're fixing a typo or overhauling a major area of the code base.
-You will be showered in :thumbsup: :thumbsup: :thumbsup:<br>
+It doesn't matter whether you're fixing a typo or overhauling a major area of the code base.<br>You will be showered in :thumbsup: :thumbsup: :thumbsup:<br>

 #Compiling the GameUnits daemon from source on Debian
 -----------------------------------------------------